AlbertNugroho/AlbertNugroho/README.md

       </td>
     </tr>
     <tr>
       <td valign="text-top">A 2D dungeon crawler where you fight monsters, collect keys, and brave procedurally generated levels on your journey to Grandma's House.
-This was my first ever game project!
+This was my first ever game project!<br>

 **Duration:** 15 days